Program Office: Administration on Children, Youth and Families (ACYF), Family and Youth Services Bureau (FYSB).

 By signing and submitting the application, applicants are making the appropriate certification of their compliance with all Federal statutes relating to nondiscrimination.
 Additional information on certifications and assurances may be found in the HHS Grants Policy Statement at: http://www.acf.hhs.gov/grants/grants_related.html.

-Since ACF will be using non-Federal reviewers in the review process, applicants have the option of omitting from the application copies (not the original) specific salary rates or amounts for individuals specified in the application budget as well as Social Security Numbers, if otherwise required for individuals.
+Since ACF will be using non-Federal reviewers in the review process, applicants have the option of omitting from the application copies (not the original) specific salary rates or amounts Start Printed Page 35483for individuals specified in the application budget as well as Social Security Numbers, if otherwise required for individuals.
 The copies may include summary salary information.
 If applicants are submitting their application electronically, ACF will omit the same specific salary rate information from copies made for use during the review and selection process.

 All applicants must have a D&B Data Universal Numbering System (D-U-N-S) number.
 A D-U-N-S number is required whether an applicant is submitting a paper application or using the Government-wide electronic portal, Grants.gov.
 A D-U-N-S number is required for every application for a new award or renewal/continuation of an award, including applications or plans under formula, entitlement, and block grant programs.
 A D-U-N-S number may be acquired at no cost online at http://www.dnb.com.
 To acquire a D-U-N-S number by phone, contact the D&B Government Customer Response Center:

 U.S. and U.S. Virgin Islands: 1-866-705-5711